 Journal credit is determined by the outgoing editorial staff consistent with academic policies adopted by the faculty.
 Students can participate in a joint journal competition following one full-year of law school at William & Mary.
-The competition results in placement of eligible students to one of the four journals.
+The competition results in placement of eligible students to one of the five journals.

 If you become eligible for journal credit, you will be enrolled in the appropriate number of credits (from 1 to 4) upon recommendation by the editorial staff and approval of the Law School administration.
 Journal credit is pass/fail.
 You can earn credit for work on only one law journal per semester.